johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/List.md

 And let's add some padding to the sublist items to make the list more legible.
-We use the bodiless [FClasses](..) package and [TailwindCSS]() for this, but it could be done with almost any CSS-in-JS library which uses higher order components for styling.
+We use the bodiless [FClasses](..) package and [TailwindCSS]() for this, but it could be done with almost any CSS-in-JS library which uses higher-order components for styling.

 ```ts